adieuadieu/retinal/README.md

 *outputs* - define the files you wish to generate from the source

-Outputs are lists of Sharp's [resizing](http://sharp.readthedocs.io/en/stable/api/#resizing) and [operations](http://sharp.readthedocs.io/en/stable/api/#operations) methods you want performed on your image.
+Outputs are lists of Sharp's [methods](http://sharp.readthedocs.io/en/stable/api/#resizing) you want performed on your image.
 For example if you want to perform the Sharp method `sharp(image).resize(200, 300)` you would define this in your configuration as `["resize", 200, 300]`
 Note that method's are performed in order they appear in the configuration, and differing order can produce different results.

 - key: uses [sprintf](https://github.com/alexei/sprintf.js) internally
 - params: set some specific S3 options for the image when uploaded to the destination S3 bucket.
 See more about the param options on the [AWS S3's upload method documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property)

+## Todo
+- [x] make it actually work/do something
+- [ ] clean up dev-dependencies as there's shit in there we don't need
+- [ ] add postinstall hook to create config.json, event.json from samples
+- [ ] documentation

+## Issues
+- [ ] objects with spaces in their key name results in "NoSuchKey: The specified key does not exist.]" error
+- [ ] serverless stuff doesn't work correctly: bucket access policies, and auto-setup of trigger events